 Cross concludes that “much can be done at the margins of consumer society by setting rational limits to a system that naturally has no limits. . . .
 There is no single analysis or answer, but a challenge of the twenty-first century will be to find ways to control the overpowering success of our past all-consuming century.”

 Such control must begin on the personal level.
-The Bible warns, “Take heed and beware of covetousness, for one’s life does not consist in the abundance of the things he possesses” (Luke 12:15).
 An inordinate desire or craving for possessions can lead to an attitude of never really being satisfied with what we have.
-We can become consumed with covetousness and lose sight of what is really important in life: our relationship with God and with each other.
+We can become consumed with covetousness and lose sight of what is really important in life.

 King Solomon of ancient Israel had it all: gardens and orchards; servants, herds and flocks; and much gold and silver.
 He said: “Whatever my eyes desired I did not keep from them.
 I did not withhold my heart from any pleasure” (Ecclesiastes 2:10).
 Yet in spite of all that he amassed, Solomon concluded that “whoever loves money never has money enough; whoever loves wealth is never satisfied with his income.
 This too is meaningless” (Ecclesiastes 5:10, New International Version).

 As the ancient Chinese philosopher Lao-tzu said, “He who knows that enough is enough will always have enough.”